-The step-by-step approach adopted in the OPERA framework is not as a rigid one-size fits all formula and CESR has used it as a dynamic and flexible structure that has framed different monitoring activities in a range of countries in recent years: from reproductive health in Kenya; to the economic and social dimensions of Liberia's transition from conflict; to the impact of the economic crisis in Ireland.
-The steps represent four broad dimensions, within which a checklist of potential issues is contained.
+The step-by-step approach adopted in the OPERA framework is not a rigid one-size-fits-all formula.
+CESR has used it as a dynamic and flexible structure to frame different monitoring activities with differing objectives in a range of countries in recent years: from reproductive health in Kenya, to the economic and social dimensions of Liberia's transition from conflict, to the impact of the economic crisis in Ireland and Spain.
+The steps represent four broad dimensions, within which an inventory of potential issues is listed.
 Accordingly, the steps need not be carried out in a strict or sequential order, but can be adapted to the context under review, with points of departure starting in any one of the steps, not necessarily with outcomes.
 In some cases it may be appropriate to focus on one step or sub-step over another.
 In other cases, some sub-steps may not be necessary or feasible to carry out at all.
-The framework can be applied to a particular right or a number of rights, depending on the scope and complexity of the monitoring activity.
+The framework can be applied to a particular right or a number of rights, depending on the objectives, scope and complexity of the monitoring activity.
 By relying on both quantitative and qualitative data that is usually readily available, the framework aims to be practical and relatively simple to apply, allowing for flexibility and adaptability to the particular context of the monitoring activity and possible data availability constraints.

-CESR's experience has been that the framework's interdisciplinary nature and its eclectic employment of tools and techniques from different fields make it well suited for collaborative partnership across different areas of expertise.
-In the case of CESR's Rights or Privileges?
-Project in Guatemala, CESR joined forces with fiscal policy analysts from the Central American Institute of Fiscal Studies (ICEFI) in order to assess the link between tax and budget policies and the realization of the rights to health, food and education in the country.
-CESR and ICEFI were able to apply the steps of the OPERA framework by combining statistical and econometric methods from the field of development with human rights techniques of legal analysis, fact-finding and personal testimony.
+In CESR's experience, the framework's interdisciplinary nature and its eclectic employment of tools and techniques from different fields make it well suited for collaborative partnership across different areas of expertise.
+In the case of the Rights or Privileges? project in Guatemala, for example, CESR joined forces with fiscal policy analysts from the Central American Institute of Fiscal Studies (ICEFI) in order to assess the link between tax and budget policies and the realization of the rights to health, food and education in the country.
+Applying the OPERA framework, CESR and ICEFI were able to combine statistical and econometric methods with human rights techniques of legal analysis, fact-finding and personal testimony.